zx0223winner/HSDSnake/docs/Usage.md

 ### caculating ka_and_ks values from the duplicates pairs
-`Purpose`: This rule can add Ka, Ks, Ka/Ks values into Athaliana.collinearity by using Athaliana.kaks as input, and produce one output file: Athaliana.collinearity.kaks
+`Purpose`: This rule can run the PAML package (Yang, Ziheng.Molecular biology and evolution 24.8 (2007): 1586-1591.) to calculate the kaks for the gene pairs.

 > [!WARNING]
 > The add_ka_and_ks_to_collinearity_Yn00.pl was adopted from DupGen_finder which is not exactly same (Qiao, Xin, et al. Genome biology 20 (2019): 1-23; Wang, Yupeng, et al. Nucleic acids research 40.7 (2012): e49-e49). https://github.com/qiao-xin/Scripts_for_GB/tree/master/identify_Ks_peaks_by_fitting_GMM